Antoni Gaudí: Neo-Gothic period

 In 1895 he designed a funerary chapel for the Güell family at the abbey of Montserrat, but little is known about this work, which was not built.
 That year, construction finally began on the Bodegas Güell, the 1882 project for a hunting lodge and some wineries at La Cuadra de Garraf (Sitges), property of Güell.
 Constructed between 1895 and 1897 under the direction of Francesc Berenguer, Gaudí's aide, the wineries have a triangular end façade, a steep stone roof, a group of chimneys and two bridges that join them to an older building.
 It has three floors: the bottom one for a garage, an apartment and a chapel with catenary arches, with the altar in the centre.
 It was completed with a porter's lodge, notable for the iron gate in the shape of a fishing net.

 In the township of Sant Gervasi de Cassoles (now a district of Barcelona), the widow of Jaume Figueras commissioned Gaudí to renovate the Torre Bellesguard (1900–1909), former summer palace of King Martin I the Humane.
 Gaudí designed it in a neo-Gothic style, respecting the former building as much as possible, and tried to integrate the architecture into the natural surroundings.
 This influenced his choice of local slate for the construction.
-The building's ground-plan measures 15 x 15 meters, with the corners oriented to the four cardinal points.
+The building's ground-plan measures 15 x 15 metres, with the corners oriented to the four cardinal points.
 Constructed in stone and brick, it is taller than it is wide, with a spire topped with the four-armed cross, the Catalan flag and the royal crown.
 The house has a basement, ground floor, first floor and an attic, with a gable roof.